akirasoft1/perform-2024-hot-days/extending-the-dynatrace-platform/lab-guide/content/04_python_conversion/01_datasource_and_introduction/index.md

 ![](../../../assets/images/04_python_01_dashboard.png)

-As always, metrics are available in the Data Explorer and the as the basis for alerting via Metric Events.
+As always, metrics are available in the Data Explorer and ready to be used as the basis for alerting via Metric Events.